 Two kinds of Spectrum ROMs were flashed into the 4 MB flash part: the original ROM and an enhanced "Gosh Wonderful" ROM.
 They are selectable by an on-board switch.

 The ULA/Video subsystem drives a VGA monitor at 640x480 resolution.
-The video timings are shown in this document.
+The video timings are shown in this external document.

 Video does not use SRAM chips but internal FPGA RAM blocks configured as two-port RAM with separate read/write ports and timings.
 Consequently, the design does not implement memory contention.

 As expected, the PS/2 keyboard driver maps all Spectrum keys but then also implements several enhancements.
 CTRL key maps to Spectrum CAPS SHIFT and ALT key maps to SYMBOL SHIFT.
 ESC key will issue a true break (BREAK SPACE) and many other PS/2 symbol keys will properly show in Spectrum so when you type you can just press keys you are used to and not have to look at the Spectrum keyboard image to find out where a certain symbol is.

 The complete ZX Spectrum project (including the A-Z80 CPU), compiles in Quartus for the Cyclone II device using just about 20% of its available LEs:

 Since I had switched to a 100% flop design, I was able to fully constrain the timings with enough slack to spare!